 - $0 waived annual fee for the first year

 I hope everybody has at least one cash back credit card in their wallet.
-Just make sure to never carry a revolving balance.
+Just make sure to never carry a revolving balance and don’t go overboard with your spending.
 Use credit cards to your advantage for the rewards points, insurance protection, and one-month interest-free balance.
 Never let credit cards take advantage of you.

 Anybody currently a holder of the Capital One Quicksilver, Chase Freedom Unlimited, or Capital One Savor credit card?
 I’m planning on upgrading my personal cash back credit card to one of these.
 Feel free to recommend other great cash back cards and their respective terms.